seanpue/graphtransliterator/docs/usage.rst

 ------------------

-Each Graph Transliterator has a property :attr:`last_matched_rules` which returns as a list of the :obj:`TransliterationRule` of the previously matched transliteration rules:
+Each Graph Transliterator has a property :attr:`last_matched_rules` which returns a list of :obj:`TransliterationRule` of the previously matched transliteration rules:

 >>> gt.transliterate("aaa")